replikation/poreCov/README.md

 ### Sample sheet
 * barcodes can be automatically renamed via `--samples sample_names.csv`
-* example comma separated file (dont replace the header)
+* example comma separated file (don't replace the header)
   * `_id` = sample name
   * `Status` = barcode number which should be renamed